JILA Research Professional Development

 Training Length: 4 hours

-Description: This training was developed by the NSF CIMER Center and provides evidence-based, interactive mentor training curricula that engages mentors in collective problem solving and connects them with resources to optimize their mentoring practices.
+Description: This training was developed by the Center for the Improvement of Mentored Experiences in Reseearch (CIMER) at University of Wisconsin Madison and provides evidence-based, interactive mentor training curricula that engages mentors in collective problem solving and connects them with resources to optimize their mentoring practices.
 Mentors engage in activities, assignments, case studies, and facilitated discussions to solve mentoring dilemmas and share successful mentorship strategies.

 Learning Objectives:

-- Gain leadership competencies in aligning expectations, effective communication, equity and inclusion, assessing mentee understanding, and fostering independence.
+• Gain leadership competencies in aligning expectations, effective communication, communication, assessing mentee understanding, and fostering independence.

 Training Length: 5 hours